nephics/beanstalkt/README.md

 The package also includes a command line client for interacting with beanstalkd directly from the commandline.
 Here is an example usage corresponding to the code example above:

-Put a job in the default tube (program returns the jid of the new job):
+Put a job in the default tube (program returns the id of the new job):

     > python -m beanstalkt.cmd put "A job to work on" 1